California Peace Officers' Association

-The California Peace Officers’ Association (abbreviated CPOA) is a non-profit professional association dedicated to the training and leadership development of law enforcement officers of California.
-The organization, established in 1921, has a membership more than 23,000 officers across municipal, county, state and federal law enforcement agencies in California.
-As of 2021-2022, CPOA is led by President Ty Henshaw, Chief of the Irwindale Police Department.
+The California Peace Officers' Association (abbreviated CPOA) is a non-profit professional association dedicated to the training and leadership development of law enforcement officers of California.
+The organization, established in 1921, has a membership more than 25,000 officers and professional staff across municipal, county, state and federal law enforcement agencies in California.
+As of 2024–2025, CPOA is led by President Neil Cervenka, Chief of the Fort Bragg Police Department.

 Political positions

 In 2014, CPOA opposed Proposition 47, which reduced punishments for nonviolent crimes in a bid to reduce overcrowding in state prison and fund recidivism programs.